Tesla Certified Body Shop: How to Find One & Why It Matters

 Equipment requirements

-Certified shops must invest in several categories of specialized equipment:
+Certified shops must invest in:

 Technician training requirements